RichieHG/linq/README.md

 This method only works with numbers or selectors with a numeric type.

 If we apply Sum to an empty collection, we will receive a Zero as result.

+## First and Last
+This methos will throw an exception if the collection is empty or any element match with the predicate.

+To avoid this exception we can use FirstOrDefault / LastOrDefault methods that can handle an empty collection or a non matches returned the default value for the collection.